webdriverio/webdriverio/website/docs/component-testing/Svelte.md

 :::info

-If you are already using [Vite](https://vitejs.dev/) as development server you also just re-use your configuration in `vite.config.ts` within your WebdriverIO config.
-For more information, see `viteConfig` in [runner options](http://localhost:3000/docs/runner#runner-options).
+If you are already using [Vite](https://vitejs.dev/) as development server you can also just re-use your configuration in `vite.config.ts` within your WebdriverIO config.
+For more information, see `viteConfig` in [runner options](/docs/runner#runner-options).

 :::